Counselling & Psychotherapy

 -

-Absolutely, yes.
+Absolutely!
 It provides many benefits for those recovering from trauma, including:

 An increased sense of safety and control in one's own familiar environment

-Less stimulation and overwhelm getting to appointments often results in engagement from calmer states and deeper work
+Less stimulation and overwhelm, getting to appointments often results in engagement from calmer states and deeper work

 The ability to more quickly integrate the use of new somatic tools in one's own spaces